Gravity Falls: Future

 On July 14, 2017, Hirsch revealed that he and Disney had discussed making a Gravity Falls film.
-Disney ultimately passed on the project, as the studio felt the show "wasn't big enough to warrant [a film]"; Hirsch stated that he was still interested in the idea.
+Disney ultimately passed on the project, as the studio felt that the show "wasn't big enough to warrant [a film]"; Hirsch stated that he was still interested in the idea.
 In February 2018, on the second anniversary of the series finale, Hirsch used a cipher to announce Gravity Falls: Lost Legends, a continuation of the Gravity Falls story in a new graphic novel that was later released on July 24, 2018.
 In an interview with Inverse in March 2021, Hirsch expressed interest in continuing the story of Gravity Falls in the form of a video game that "is really, really in-depth to the lore of the series and includes new canon that has been in the periphery of the series."
 In June 2024, Disney Television Vice President Meredith Roberts revealed that they were having discussions with Hirsch about the show, adding, "never say never".